michelou/dart-examples/examples/README.md

 ## <span id="records">`records` Example</span> [**&#x25B4;**](#top)

-Project `records` is organized as follows :
+Example `records` has the following directory structure :

 <pre style="font-size:80%;">
 <b>&gt; <a href="">tree</a> /f /a . | <a href="">findstr</a> /v /b [A-Z]</b>